Children who attend a Somerset County Council school, whose parents or carers receive certain benefits may be entitled to free school meals.

-- If you are filling in a paper form, take the completed paper form to your child's school, or send it to - Entitlements Team, County Hall, Taunton, TA1 4DY.
+- If you are filling in a paper form, take the completed form to your child's school, or send it to - Entitlements Team, County Hall, Taunton, TA1 4DY.

 You do not need to send evidence with this application.
 If we need evidence at a later date we will contact you.

 We will enter your details into a system which will tell us whether you are entitled or not.
-We will tell you of the outcome, usually within 5 to 10 working days of getting the application.
+We will tell you the outcome, usually within 5 to 10 working days of getting the application.
 If you are eligible, we will tell you how to start receiving free school meals.